hyperledger-labs/perun-doc/source/concepts/protocols.rst

 After the challenge duration for register expires, if the channel has

     1. ``No app``, then this state can be settled.
-    2. ``An app``, the channel transitions to force-execution sub-phase.
+    2. ``An app``, the channel transitions to next sub-phase.

 3. Progress the channel state on the blockhain
 ``````````````````````````````````````````````

-This is a special sub-phase of register, relevant only for channels that have
+This is a special sub-phase of register, relevant only for channels that have an
-an app.
+app.

 In this sub-phase, the participants can unanimously update (using only their
-signatures) the state of the channel after the challenge duration
+signatures) the state of the channel after the challenge duration for register
-for register has expired, but before the challenge duration for on-chain
+has expired, but before the challenge duration for on-chain progression expires.
-progression expires.
-Each time the update is proposed on-chain, the app contract
+Each time the update is proposed on-chain, the app contract validates the
-validates it and if it is valid, the state is updated.
+proposed update.
+If it is valid, the state is updated.

 During each update, the challenge duration for on-chain progression is
 restarted.
-The participants can make any number of on-chain progressions on
+The participants can make any number of on-chain progressions on the
-the blockchain, before the the challenge duration expires.
+blockchain, before the the challenge duration expires.
 Once it expires, the
-channel progresses to the settle phase.
+channel transitions to ``settle phase``.

 .. image:: ../_generated/concepts/register_generic_progress.svg
   :align: Center